-On July 18, 2022, New England Power ("NEP") filed a Phase I/II HVDC-TF service agreements ("Schedule 20A TSAs") to transfer the transmission service rights and obligations that BRTM currently holds under an existing Schedule 20A TSA (TSA-NEP-96) to HQUS.
-An effective date that is the first day of the month that is at least five business days following the date of a FERC order accepting the Schedule 20 TSA was requested.
-Comments on this filing were due on or before August 1, 2022.
-On July 28, 2022, BRTM and HQUS jointly filed comments supporting the Agreement.
-This matter is pending before the FERC.
+Also on August 15, 2022, the FERC accepted a New England Power ("NEP") Phase I/II HVDC-TF service agreements ("NEP Schedule 20A TSA") that transfers the transmission service rights and obligations that BRTM held under an existing Schedule 20A TSA (TSA-NEP-96) to HQUS.65 The NEP Schedule 20A TSA was similarly accepted effective as of September 1, 2022.
+Unless the NEP Schedule 20A TSA order is challenged, this proceeding will be concluded.
 If there are questions on this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).